mjhovers/IOP-to-HDP-Migration-Docs/migrate_up_dsm.md

 # **Upgrading IBM Data Server Manager \(DSM\)** {#migrate_up_dsm .task}

+**Reviewers:** This file is brand new as of Aug 14 and not yet reviewed.

 As the final step in an IOP to HDP Big SQL migration, you must upgrade the IBM DSM.

 If you are performing this step as part of a migration, you must follow all the preceding steps described in [Migrating from IOP to HDP](migrate_process.md#).